brianadams2337/containerstore-demo/.changeset/sour-owls-hide.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[Unit Testing\]** Replaced order factories with the newly provided ones from the `@scayle/storefront-nuxt` package.
+**\[Unit Testing\]** To standardize test data generation, our unit tests now use the official order factories provided by the `@scayle/storefront-nuxt` package, replacing our previous custom implementations.

-This will reduce the code complexity in the Storefront Application and make it easier to maintain.
+This change simplifies our test setup and improves maintainability.